 I’ll add 2021 details as I come across them.

 For now, it looks like Aziz Shokhakimov will conduct.

 2021 dates and tickets

 The 2020 concert takes place on the evening of Saturday, May 30.
-I’m not sure of the time yet (it was 8.30pm the previous year, but may be earlier in 2020).
+I’m not sure of the time yet (it was 8.30pm the previous year, but looks to be 7pm in 2020).

 No ticket is required.
 However, the central courtyard of the MQ has a limited capacity, so go early if you want a decent view.